Try Playground

 Edit Auto start cache on boot

-• Select this option for each cache you want to automatically start at NCache service startup.
-This is the recommended way for enabling auto-startup option.
+• Select this option for each cache you want to automatically start at NCache Service startup.
+This is the recommended way to enable the auto-startup option.

 • Click on Save Auto Start Cache on boot to save the cache configuration.

-Whenever NCache service will be restarted, all caches which are set to auto start will automatically start after specified delay time interval.
+Whenever the NCache service restarts, all caches that are set to auto-start will automatically start after a specified delay time interval.

 Manually Editing NCache Configuration